Docs/Getting started/Introduction

 Select your campaigns

-Choose which campaigns this rule applies to — all campaigns in an account, a specific subset, or campaigns matching a naming pattern.
+Choose which campaigns this rule applies to: all campaigns in a marketplace, a specific subset, or campaigns matching a naming pattern.

 3